 This family includes 50 sub-families named legB/fc/pf/001, legB/fc/pf/002,....
 Each sub-family handles the integration of a perturbed forecast of the ensemble.
-The subfamilies include the same ocean family and three tasks as the control forecast.
+The subfamilies include the same tasks as the control forecast.

 3.4 FAMILY LEGC